 - 4 garlic cloves, minced

-- 1 15 can beans, drained and rinsed (any kind)
+- 1 can of beans, drained and rinsed (optional)

 - 2 tablespoons tomato paste